 - social isolation, loneliness, adjustment problems, culture shock, corona crisis.

 The aim is to increase the well-being of PhD candidates so that they can design and complete their PhD trajectory in a healthy way.
 On the one hand, by offering individual help to solve problems and to prevent worse; on the other, also taking a preventive approach with information and education.

 Who is the PhD psychologist?

-Agnes van Rossum has worked for many years as a scientist in the position of technician, PhD candidate (doctorated in 2006) and post-doc.
-In 2010 she decided to quit science and started studying clinical and health psychology at Utrecht University and started her own practice.
+Agnes van Rossum has worked for many years as a scientist in the technician position, PhD candidate (doctorated in 2006) and post-doc.
+In 2010, she decided to quit science and started studying clinical and health psychology at Utrecht University and started her own practice.
 In the role of PhD psychologist, she brings her two worlds together.
 She is well aware of the unique position of the PhD candidate.
 This allows her to provide adequate help that meets the specific needs of the PhD candidate.